xjtu-intsoft/MiniChecker/README.md

 * Python 3.9.6

 ## Structure
+* compare: comparative experiment
-* /benchmark: benchmark cases for four ADPR risks
+* benchmark.zip: benchmark cases for four ADPR risks
 * basic-query.gdl:  main script using *Sparrow* to query code information
 * checker-local.py: main script using *Python* to compute and match the features of different risks
 * util.py: self-defined library function
 * checker-patch.py: script for patch analsis

-* compare: comparative experiment
+**We have actively worked towards making *MiniChecker* publicly available to enhance the reusability of our artifacts.
+However, due to confidentiality constraints imposed by some of the platforms we collaborate with, the full content of benchmark codes are not allowed to be disclosed.
+We have tried our best to enhance the availability of our artifact and give representative sample codes for each abusive permission request issue. **

 ## Benchmark